Getting Started with IRB

 Simple Steps to IRB Success

 Welcome!
 We are glad that you are here, and are excited to collaborate with you on your future human subjects research projects.
-Below, we have put together pages for the most useful things you might need to know as you prepare a protocol for submission to the IRB.

-Please note that all investigators on a protocol (including student researchers) must have valid CITI training before a protocol can be reviewed.
+All investigators on a protocol (including student researchers) must have valid CITI training before a protocol can be reviewed.
 Check the status of your team members' training!

 A second option is to delegate the role of PI to someone else at your previous institution.
 This would allow you to maintain your open protocols at your previous institution and continue working under that existing approval.
 If you were able to identify another faculty member at your previous institution who is willing to maintain oversight of your active studies there, you could amend your active protocols to designate a new PI.
-If you wanted to, you could remain an investigator on the project, but you would have to be listed as an non-[Institution’s name] researcher.
+If you wanted to, you could remain an investigator on the project, but you would have to be listed as a non-[Institution’s name] researcher.
 Then, we could complete a Reliance Agreement with your previous institution to cede our review of the project to their IRB.

 AAHRPP Accreditation